Manage Servers, Projects, Tracks and Engines in Director Print

 Library

-This is the name of the library that the Director will load in order to instantiate objects from the Engine.
+This is the name of the library that the Runtime will load in order to instantiate objects from the Engine.
 This must be the same name that is specified in Visual Studio as the assembly name for the Engine project.
 For the Source Engine, it must be the assembly name of the EngineCustom project.

 Projects

-Maintaining projects happens here:
+Maintaining project engines happens here:

 You can add and modify Projects.
 You can delete a Project if it is not running in any Tracks.
-Note that deleting a Project will only remove it from the Director management.
+Note that deleting a Project will only remove it from the Portal management.
 It will not delete the Project database.

 Add or Modify will show the Project dialog: